forge42dev/Remix-Dev-Tools/plugins/tailwind-palette/README.md

 The plugin will use all the tailwind colors and list them for you so you can easily copy paste them and apply them to your elements

-You can click on the color to copy the name of the icon to your clipboard.
+You can click on the color to copy the name of the color to your clipboard.

 ## Can I add my own features?